Nikska/PHP-Ameliore/README.md

 - Add refactoring in new file
 - Add refactoring in new method on parent class

-*How to use it*
+*How to use it ?*
  1. Select a block code in PHP file
  2. Right click and select Refactoring > Move (Ctrl + M)

 ## License